cameronbrill/portfolio/content/posts/china-trip-in-review.md

 A Holiday Inn accross the way from our room.
 Minutes from Shanghai Station.
 Prime location brings us to dinner.

-Sichuanese food.
+Shanghainese food.
 Generous parents.
 My first meal in the forbidden land.

 ## Hangzhou